Random dilation superchannel: Applications

 \section{Applications}

-As an immediate application of Thm.~\ref{thm:random-dilation-superchannel}, we show that any quantum superchannel with parallel queries of a dilation isometry can be transformed quantum superchannel with parallel queries of a quantum channel.
+As an immediate application of Thm.~\ref{thm:random-dilation-superchannel}, we show that any quantum superchannel with parallel queries of a dilation isometry can be transformed into a quantum superchannel with parallel queries of a quantum channel.

 \begin{theorem} If there exists a quantum superchannel $\mcC$ with $n$ parallel queries of an isometry channel $\mcV$, then there exists a quantum superchannel $\mcC'$ with $n$ parallel queries of a quantum channel $\Lambda:\mcL(\mcI) \to \mcL(\mcO)$ such that